SIDS: Epidemiology

 Globally, SIDS resulted in about 22,000 deaths as of 2010, down from 30,000 deaths in 1990.
 Rates vary significantly by population from 0.05 per 1000 in Hong Kong to 6.7 per 1000 in Native Americans.

 SIDS was responsible for 0.54 deaths per 1,000 live births in the US in 2005.
 It is responsible for far fewer deaths than congenital disorders and disorders related to short gestation, though it is the leading cause of death in healthy infants after one month of age.

 SIDS deaths in the US decreased from 4,895 in 1992 to 2,247 in 2004, a 54% decrease.
 During a similar time period, 1989 to 2004, SIDS as the cause of death for sudden infant death (SID) decreased from 80% to 55%, a 31% decrease.
 According to John Kattwinkel, chairman of the Centers for Disease Control and Prevention (CDC) Special Task Force on SIDS "A lot of us are concerned that the rate (of SIDS) isn't decreasing significantly, but that a lot of it is just code shifting".

 Race

-In 2013, there were persistent disparities in SIDS deaths among racial and ethnic groups in the U.S. In 2009, the rates of death range from 20.3 per 100,000 live births for Asian/Pacific Islander to 119.2 per 100,000 live births for Native Americans/Alaska Native.
-African American infants have a 24% greater risk of having a SIDS-related death, compared to the U.S. population as a whole, and experience a 2.5 greater incidence of SIDS than in Caucasian infants.
-Rates are calculated per 100,000 live births to enable more accurate comparison across groups of different total population size.
+There are persistent disparities in SIDS deaths among racial and ethnic groups in the US.
+In 2009, the rates of death ranged from 20.3 per 100,000 live births for Asians and Pacific Islanders to 119.2 per 100,000 live births for Native Americans and Alaska Natives.
+The rate of SIDS deaths is 2.25 times greater for black infants than for white infants, which may be attributable to a greater incidence of SIDS risk factors.
+Rates are calculated per 100,000 live births to enable more accurate comparison across groups of different total population sizes.